 The purpose of gastric bypass surgery is to physically shrink the size of the stomach to reduce the amount of food that can be comfortably processed at any given time.
 As a result of a reduced food intake, people who have the procedure will lose weight.
-This type of surgery is only for individuals who have not had success with other attempts at weight loss.
-It’s also a procedure that requires a commitment to healthy lifestyle adjustments.

 The most common type of gastric bypass surgery performed in the United States (Roux-en-Y gastric bypass) involves smaller cuts, which often means fewer risks and a faster recovery time for patients.
 During the procedure, a small stomach pouch is created.
 Part of the small intestine is then attached to the newly created pouch.
 Doing so will reduce calorie intake from food that’s consumed.
 Since the newly created pouch is smaller than a normal stomach, less food will be eaten at any given time.

 Following the procedure, a liquid diet is often recommended during the initial healing period.
 This will be followed by a transition to soft foods.
 Patients are sometimes asked to start making dietary adjustments prior to surgery to get used to new eating habits.
 A referral may be made to a dietician for additional guidance with dietary adjustments.